 “There are wildlife populations that depend on Coyote Creek, which is right adjacent to this orchard,” Kaufman told San José Spotlight.

-The proposal for an energy facility comes after a group of landowners raised the idea as a way of maximizing their property value.
-It could put the city and state’s goals of achieving a carbon neutral power supply at odds against ongoing work to preserve open space for wildlife, flood control and water supply safety.
+The proposed energy facility comes after the independent system operator identified the need for the project to resolve electric reliability concerns in the South Bay area.
+But it could put the city and state’s goals of achieving a carbon neutral power supply at odds against ongoing work to preserve open space for wildlife, flood control and water supply safety.

 Leave a Reply